 It’s like taking a car that’s been sitting in the dead of winter for 8 hours and turning on the ignition and immediately taking it drag racing.

 These days your average joe is waking up, going to work, sitting on their butts staring at a computer (while killing their posture), and then hitting the gym for a seriously intense one-hour workout without effectively warming up their bodies.

 A recent study done by Arthritis Research UK and the Chartered Society of Physiotherapy asked 2,583 adults and 1,022 children across the UK asked about their physical activity levels over the previous week.

-A proper warm up prior to any physical activity does a number of beneficial things, such as the prevention of injury, the improvement of performance, raising core temperature, the reduction of muscle stiffness and allowing the heart rate get to a workable rate.
+A proper warm-up before any physical activity does several beneficial things, such as preventing injury, the improvement of performance, raising the core temperature, the reduction of muscle stiffness, and allowing the heart rate to get to a workable rate.

 But primarily its main purpose is to wake up your central nervous system to be ready for any type of strenuous activity.
 It’s an ESSENTIAL part of everyone’s workout and it doesn’t have to be boring either.